 Change the color scheme if you prefer a custom color theme.

 If you want to link the object to a value in a cell, make sure the shape is selected from its edges.

 Explanation: If the cursor is not blinking inside the shape, you assign the value.
 Click the formula bar, press “=” and select the cell that has the value you want to point to.
 In this case, cell H2.

 The cell value will be assigned to the given object.
 In this case, the current value is 70.
 The value is between the upper and lower range so the shape will be yellow.

 Format the value, increase the font size and align the text.
 Because we are using triggers, you can modify the actual value; the dynamic shape will reflect on the changes.

-Need more widgets to create a stunning report?
+Need more widgets to create a stunning data visualization?
 No problem!
 Insert a new row and fill the necessary information for the new vector object.
 Build great looking chart widgets in minutes!